-Last December, I was in Japan, and we decided to stay for a night at Yumotokan, an upclass ryokan onsen hotel 20min away by train from Kyoto Station.
-As the website was not too user-friendly, we went ahead to make the booking and made our way there with an open mind, unsure of what we’ll be getting.
+Last December, I was in Japan with family, and we decided to stay for a night at Yumotokan, an upclass ryokan onsen hotel 20min away by train from Kyoto Station.
+As the hotel website was not too user-friendly as Japanese websites are, we went ahead to reserve one night via Bookings.com and made our way there with an open mind, unsure of what we’ll be getting.
 It was my first time staying at a ryokan, my first time to try onsen baths too and I was really excited!

-Took a bullet train from Tokyo to Kyoto and at one point, I got sights like these out of my window (tip: sit on the right side of the train!).
+Took a bullet train from Tokyo to Kyoto and at one point, I got sights like these out of my window (tip: sit on the right side of the Shinkansen!).

 What’s a ryokan?